 - Grover tuners

 ESP LTD Gary Holt Signature GH-600

 2. CORT MBC-1 Matthew Bellamy Signature Guitar

 Matthew Bellamy worked with the people at CORT for 3 years to develop this guitar.
 He tried all manner of different things before he finally decided the instrument was just right, just what he wanted to have with his name on it.
 The guitar is unique.
 The body shape is unique, and so is everything else on it.

 Oh it has a bit of a Telecaster vibe to it, sure.
 But this is a less expensive guitar than one might think.
 At $699.00 dollars this is a working class heroes solid body six string warrior of a guitar.
 Done all in black and with no frills, this is a utilitarian get the job done guitar.
 The body is basswood, a tonewood which is getting used more and more often.
 The fretboard is rosewood, so I guess the guitar isn't all black, but in a smoky club it'll appear to be so.
 Wear a black leather jacket like Matthew so often does, and you can look kinda sinister.

 The pickups are by Manson.
 You can get some Telecaster twang out of the neck's single coil pickup, and the humbucker at the bridge position can deliver heavy blues or heavy metal crunch.
 The controls are simple.
 The guitar is built in Indonesia so as to be brought to market at a terrific price.
-Whether you are a fan of Matt Bellamy, or just a guy looking for a great workhorse roadworthy guitar, the is a winning choice.
-Here is a list of specifications: CORT MBC-1 Matthew Bellamy Signature guitar
+Whether you are a fan of Matt Bellamy, or just a guy looking for a great workhorse roadworthy guitar, the CORT MBC-1 Matthew Bellamy Signature guitar is a winning choice.

 - Basswood Body